 Brown seaweeds such as alaria also have been shown in studies in Japan to help us excrete dioxins and PCB’s more effectively .
 Alaria can help prevent reabsorption of toxins (metal and chemical) in patients with “leaky guts”.

 To summarize: Alaria is a superb source of nutrients, especially organic iodine and trace minerals, but other nutrients as well.
 It is moderately anti-microbial, an excellent protector against subclinical (as well as acute) radiation poisoning, as well as metal and chemical toxicity.
 It has some anti-cancer properties as well as being anti-inflammatory.
-Anyone suffering from low Thyroid stimulating hormone, or simply low thyroid hormone should consider taking Alaria.
+Anyone suffering from high Thyroid stimulating hormone, or simply low thyroid hormone should consider taking Alaria.
 It also should be considered when trying to restore hormonal balance in men and women.
 Being a “superfood” there are many more intangible benefits that may be realized beyond the scope of this short article.

 3 caps daily as a trace mineral source.